 Many P3 contracts will also contain penalties or indemnity obligations if design failures lead to the consortium team losing the project to competing bidders.
 Understanding, assessing, and attempting to negotiate those financial risks is therefore critical if a design firm chooses to participate in a P3 procurement.

 It is also worth noting here that, once the design reaches a certain level of completion, bridging design-build agreements have the potential to mitigate against some the financial risks posed by P3 contracting for designers.
-While certainly its own topic, bridging essentially contemplates the owner directly hiring a designer to prepare the design to a certain percentage of completion (usually 30 to 50 percent) before the design-builder assumes responsibility for preparing the final design and construction documents.
+While certainly its own topic, bridging essentially contemplates the owner directly hiring a designer to prepare the design to a certain percentage of completion (usually 30 to 50 percent) before the design-builder assumes responsibility for preparing the final design and construction documents which can be managed, using an electronic document management system which can be found online.
 This allows the designer to earn its fee rather than spending its own money to advance the design during the SOQ process before the design-build team has even won the project.
 From the owner’s perspective, it provides more control over the development of the design than in a typical design-build where the contractor controls the designer and the design program.

 5. Contract Terms